- How is non-Hodgkin lymphoma treated?

-Tositumomab (Bexxar®): This drugs is a monoclonal antibody aimed at CD20 (like rituximab) that has a radioactive molecule attached to it.
+Ibritumomab tiuxetan (Zevalin®): This drug is a monoclonal antibody aimed at CD20 (like rituximab) that has a radioactive molecule attached to it.
 The antibody brings radiation directly to the lymphoma cells.
-This drugs is given as an intravenous (IV) infusion.
+This drug is given as an intravenous (IV) infusion.
 Side effects are similar to those seen with rituximab, although low blood cell counts are seen more often with these drugs.

 This drug is not used as often as rituximab, in part because it is somewhat harder for doctors to give (because of the radiation dosing involved).
-Tositumomab cannot be used with chemotherapy because it also lower blood counts, which may raise the risk of infections, bleeding, or other problems.
+Ibritumomab tiuxetan cannot be used with chemotherapy because it also lower blood counts, which may raise the risk of infections, bleeding, or other problems.
 At this time this drug is most often used if chemotherapy and/or rituximab are no longer working.

 Alemtuzumab (Campath®): This antibody is directed at the CD52 antigen.
 It is useful in some cases of chronic lymphocytic leukemia (CLL) and also some types of peripheral T-cell lymphomas.
 It is given by infusion into a vein (IV), usually 3 times a week for up to 12 weeks.
 The most common side effects are fever, chills, nausea, and rashes.
 It can also cause very low white blood cell counts, which increases the risk for serious infections.
 Antibiotic and antiviral medicines are given to help protect against them, but severe and even life-threatening infections can still occur.